Why is My WordPress Admin So Slow? Causes & Top Fixes

 Optimizing Your WordPress Database

-Use a Database Optimization Plugin: Install a plugin like WP-Optimize or Advanced Database Cleaner.
-These tools can help you:
+Use a Database Optimization Plugin: Install a plugin i.e., WP-Optimize or Advanced Database Cleaner.
+These will help you to:

 • Remove old post revisions